 However, by carefully vetting your guests—requiring three verifications or more, including a driver’s license, so you can verify their existence offline—and a little Internet sleuthing, you can prevent the majority of problems before they surface.
 Regular communication leading up to the visit can build trust and rapport with a guest so that they respect your home as much as you do.

 But what about ensuring your guests have a killer time and not only want to come back but also refer them to your friends and to their friends’ friends and so on?
-As a regular Airbnb guest, here are a few things that I always appreciate out of a top-notch host:
+As a regular Airbnb guest, and long-time Superhost, here are a few tips to becoming an Airbnb host.